Wander Franco Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- The Astros pitching staff is seventh in MLB with a collective 9.2 strikeouts per nine innings.
+- The Astros pitching staff ranks sixth in MLB with a collective 9.3 strikeouts per nine innings.

-- The Astros have a 3.81 team ERA that ranks third across all league pitching staffs.
+- The Astros' 3.81 team ERA ranks third among all league pitching staffs.

-- Astros pitchers combine to give up 121 total home runs at a rate of 1.2 per game (to rank 16th in baseball).
+- Astros pitchers combine to rank 16th in baseball in home runs surrendered (122 total, 1.2 per game).

-- His most recent appearance was on Sunday against the Oakland Athletics, when the righty threw 5 2/3 innings, surrendering two earned runs while allowing only one hit.
+- His most recent time out came on Sunday against the Oakland Athletics, when the righty tossed six innings, surrendering two earned runs while giving up six hits.

-- The 26-year-old has amassed an ERA of 4.32, with 8.3 strikeouts per nine innings, in 19 games this season.
-Opponents are hitting .238 against him.

 © 2023 Data Skrive.
 All rights reserved.